JohnTerragnoli/ECE281_Lab4/README.md

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab4/master/Datapath_simulation_50_to_100n.PNG "DataPath Simulation Results 225n")

+First, the reset button does not change at all during this time, meaning that everything is never reset.
+At 50ns: The addresses stored in the MARHi and Lo are 0000 and 0000, and these addresses are consistent for the entire time period.
+The first operation is chosen, the "and" operation.
+So on the next rising edge of the clock, the input into the accumulator should be the data bus "and"ed with the accumulator signal.

 #Documentation:
 C3C Park helped me comb through my Datapath file to find out what was wrong with the address registrar.